ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Geometric transformations returning a copy of the image

 The next three methods operate differently from what we have done thus far.
-Instead of manipulating the original image, they create a modified copy of the image and return it (i.e., use the return statement).
+Instead of manipulating the original image, they will create a modified copy of the image and return it (i.e., use the return statement).
 They should NOT modify the original image.

 The command below can be helpful.
 It creates a new image im, as a color image (this is what the RGB means), of a certain width and height given by the tuple.
 ```
     im = Image.new('RGB',(width,height))
 ```
 ### Scale
 Function `scale` takes an image as a parameter and creates a copy of that image that is scaled to be half its original size.
-Then return this scale copy.
+Then return this scale copy (so you are going to have a return statement now).
 Hint: one way to do this is to skip every other pixel when copying from one image to the other.
 Be careful with your coordinates so that you do not go out of bounds in the smaller image.

 ### Blur
 Function `blur` also returns a modified copy of the image.
 This copy will be a blur of the original image, created by combining neighboring pixels in some way (entirely up to you).
 You might consider averaging the RGB values of a designated 'square' of pixels, then changing each of these pixels' values to the average.